 Do you like to knit or crochet?
 Do you want to learn?
 The Craft Group is the place for you!
 This groups of parishioners are a welcoming and fun bunch who meet once a month to knit, crochet, quilt, blankets for the babies at Metro General Hospital and Veterans.
 No experience necessary; experts available to teach the process.
 Get your yarn together and join them on the 3rd Saturday each month from 10am-12pm in the Parish Life Center.

-Saint Ann Catholic Church has a team married couples who volunteer to lead the Engaged Encounter Retreat and share their ideals, attitudes, anecdotes and life experiences with the participating newly engaged couples.
+Saint Ann Catholic Church has a team of married couples who volunteer to lead the Diocesan Engaged Couples' Retreat and share their ideals, attitudes, anecdotes and life experiences with the participating newly engaged couples.
 The retreat is designed to help engaged couples prepare for the holy sacrament of Matrimony as well for a lifetime of living as a married couple.

 English Language Learners